AntonioDaria/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Blog]()

 I'm a former Hospitality Site Manager with a passion for soft development who has decided to learn how to code at Makers Academy.
 I've led business projects during my last employment at Elior UK being in charge of the mobilisation project.With extensive experience in events management and the hospitality industry, I am very driven and with exceptional project management, communication and negotiation skills.
-However now I would like to use my analysis and problem solving skills to build web applications.
+However now I would like to use my analysis and problem solving skills to start building web applications.

 ## Skills

 #### Delivery/Business management

-I have planned led several projects and events, Amongst all the elior mobilisation from the West end to the City of London, I was able to prioritise work, identifying resources needed, and keep the costs within budget.
+I have planned and led several projects and events, Amongst all the elior mobilisation from the West end to the City of London, I was able to prioritise work, identifying resources needed, and keep the costs within budget.
 During this project my line manger praised my work several time highlighting my focus towards the end goal and my guidance offered to the rest of the team.
 This resulted in delivering the opening of the building on time and with a successful opening ceremony.

 #### Profit and loss / Budgeting management